українська федерація йоги

 To express conditionality and connection, the texts also used: “vritti”, “trishna”, “rakta”, “raga”, “ klesha", "sanskar", "vasana" and others.

 Samskara was more commonly used in yogic texts and vasana in Buddhist texts.
 In the Middle Ages, everything is mixed up.
-In the Yoga Sutra, "sanskara" is used in the second and "vasana" in the fourth (more Buddhist-influenced) chapter.
+In the Yoga Sutra, "sanskara" is used in the second chapter and "vasana" in the fourth (more Buddhist-influenced) one.

 Quotes - A. Safronov “Yoga: A History of Ideas and Views” and on in the Notes on the Margins of Ancient Texts channel.